Macrominerals and trace minerals: What are they? What do they do? How do we get more?

 Minerals are essential to our body’s health and function.
 We use minerals to keep our bones robust, muscles strong, brain sharp, and to produce enzymes and hormones.

 There are two kinds of minerals – macrominerals and trace minerals.
 We need larger amounts of macrominerals to thrive.
 These include calcium, sodium, chloride, magnesium, and potassium.
 On the other hand, we only need small quantities of trace minerals – but that doesn’t mean they are any less important.
-Trace minerals include manganese, zinc, and selenium.
+Trace minerals include magnesium, zinc, and selenium.

 Three minerals critical to health, wellbeing, and vitality